annainfo/ldbc.github.io/content/english/post/LDBC-SNB-Datagen-The-Winding-Path-to-SF100k.md

 [^3]: The datagenerator produces blocks of 10,000 persons and their related entities.
 Entities from different blocks are unrelated (isolated).

 [^4]: The maximum row count per file is currently 10M, however, this can be modified with a command line option.
-We also had an alternative design in mind where this number would have been determined based on the average row size of each entity, however, we stayed with the simpler alternative.
+We also had an alternative design in mind where this number would have been determined based on the average row size of each entity, however, we stayed with the first version for simplicity.